 The Dow Jones Industrial Average (DJIA), considered to be the measurement for the economy's health, is comprised of 30 prominent stocks traded in the NASDAQ and NY Stock Exchange.
 While those are considered the "blue chips," there are thousands of more stock options available to the market.
 With the advent of day trading and electronic transactions, millions of dollars can be gained or lost in just a day.
 Sometimes fundamentals get thrown out as momentum and the "machines" temporarily take over.

 With such an overabundance of companies to choose from, and with each stock potentially yielding positive results or catastrophic plummets, a “sure thing” is really hard to come across, and in some instances even harder to afford.

 As observed from the graph above, over the past 10 years there have been a plethora of oscillations resulting in investor insecurities and speculations.
-At first glance, the DJIA may seem to be in a reasonably healthy state, especially when illustrating a 50% increase in market value since 2006.
+At first glance, the DJIA may seem to be in a reasonably healthy state, especially when illustrating such a significant increase in market value since 2009.
 In actuality though, it is still trying to recover from 2008’s devastating financial crisis.
 This (coupled with the fear of volatility) is perhaps why numerous investors have started to divert their attention toward tangible assets such as natural colored diamond as investments.

 Investing In Gold

 When thinking of tangible investments, the first thing that comes to mind is gold.
 It should be noted however, that the value of gold is very closely correlated (and therefore influenced) by market fluctuations.
 During the period right after the financial crisis struck, the value of gold increased exponentially as investors sought assets of greater security.
 Since 2011, as the stock market slowly recovered, the price of gold saw a steady decline.
 Such rapid fluctuations coupled with the speculation that gold fails to yield compounding returns may generate a sense of insecurity.